ZeroMemoryEx/URootkit/README.md

 * we go through every item using by by summing the previous item value and the NextEntryOffset member , when we found our chosen process we sum the current NextEntryOffset with the next one so whenever the listing tool reach the previous item its will jump over the next one meaning the process will be invisibe .

   ![image](https://user-images.githubusercontent.com/60795188/188508192-7bc6f35a-ed09-4c6e-b570-f4c06f47dd38.png)

+# lastly

+* although this technique can be detected easily using a program i made while ago [Hooks_Hunter](https://github.com/ZeroMemoryEx/Hooks_Hunter) and it can be bypassed using any kernel-mode rootkit  .